 - Connect with CSUSB Alumni through the CSUSB Coyote Network or LinkedIn.

 - Gain experience through volunteer, internship, and job opportunities.

 - Attend a Career Center workshop, fair/expo/speaker panel, or employer information/tabling session.

 - Take an inventory or assessment such as the Strong Interest Inventory or Myers-Briggs Personality Type Indicator using Humanmetrics.com, 16personalities.com, or CA CareerZone.
-You can also meet with a Career Counselor to take the formal versions and receive a one-to-one interpretation of the results.
+You can also Meet with a Career Advisor to take the formal versions and receive a one-to-one interpretation of the results.

 - Meet with a: